julsCadenas/iCARE-Website/README.md

 ![FacultyMonitoring](images/screenshots/FacultyMonitoring.png)

-### The student's name, student number and email is already automatically inputted from their login credentials if they choose to book a consultation or tutorial
+### The student's name, student number, and email address are automatically populated from their login credentials when they book a consultation or tutorial

 ![ConsulationBooking](images/screenshots/ConsultationBooking.png)
 ![TutorialBooking](images/screenshots/TutorialBooking.png)